digitaldanny/MicroMania/README.md

 This repository contains files relating to the final project in the course Microprocessor Applications 2.
 Each team had 3 members and 2 weeks to create a game built on top of the Real-Time Operating System we developed during the first 2 months of the course.
 Our project consisted of 4 mini-games played on the TI MSP432 launchpad (powered by ARM Cortex-M4) .
 Of our 4 mini-games, one was single player and three were multiplayer (using TI's CC3100 network processor).

-## 0. Note

-README under construction while making additional software to take in-game screenshots and record a video of the games running.

 ## 1. Hardware

 Each of the game console systems contained the hardware summarized below.